skafdan/Rice/README.md

 ## Known problems
 Urxvrt does not display font awesome incons:
     Termite can be used as intermediary terminal

+xbaclight does not work on amd
+    Installed blight and updated i3cfg for amd systems
 # Screenshots

 ![first screenshot](screen01.png)